Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Compact Structures for All Mincuts for All Vital Edges

 \subsection{An O(m) Space DAG for Partial Characterization}

-We begin by defining the following relation on the vertex set of $G$ for the given set of edges $E_{vit}$. \begin{definition}[Relation $R$] Any two vertices $x,y\in V$ are said to be related by $R$ if and only if $x$ and $y$ are not separated by any $(s,t)$-cut from ${\mathcal C}(E_{vit})$. \end{definition}

-It is easy to show that $R$ defines an equivalence relation on the vertex set; and the corresponding equivalence classes form a disjoint partition of the vertex set.
-We construct a quotient graph $Q(G)$ from $G$ by contracting each equivalence class into a single node.
+In this section, we present a DAG structure that provides a partial characterization using $1$-transversal cuts.
+We begin by defining the following relation on any given vertex set $S\subseteq V$ and any given set of cuts ${\mathcal A}$ of graph $G$. \begin{definition}[Relation ${\mathcal R}_S({\mathcal A})$] Let $S\subseteq V$ and ${\mathcal A}$ be any set of cuts.
+Any two vertices $x,y\in S$ are said to be related by ${\mathcal R}_S({\mathcal A})$ if and only if $x$ and $y$ are not separated by any cut in ${\mathcal A}$. \end{definition} It is easy to show that ${\mathcal R}_S({\mathcal A})$ defines an equivalence relation on the vertex set $S$; and the corresponding equivalence classes form a disjoint partition of $S$.
+For $S=V$, we construct a quotient graph $Q(G)$ from $G$ by contracting each equivalence class of relation ${\mathcal R}_V({\mathcal A})$ into a single node.
 Without causing any ambiguity, in $Q(G)$, we denote the node containing source vertex $s$ by $s$ and the node containing sink vertex $t$ by $t$.
-The following theorem is immediate from the construction of $Q(G)$.

-\begin{theorem} For a directed weighted graph $G=(V,E)$ on $m=|E|$ edges with a designated source vertex $s$ and a designated sink vertex $t$, there exists an ${\mathcal O}(m)$ space quotient graph $Q(G)$ that preserves all mincuts for all edges in $E_{vit}$ such that $C$ is a mincut for edge $e\in E_{vit}$ in $G$ if and only if $C$ is a mincut for edge $e$ in $Q(G)$. \end{theorem}
+The following theorem is immediate from the construction of $Q(G)$. \begin{theorem} Let $G=(V,E)$ be a directed weighted graph on $m=|E|$ edges, and let ${\mathcal A}$ be any set of cuts in $G$.
+There exists an ${\mathcal O}(m)$ space quotient graph $Q(G)$ of $G$ such that $C\in {\mathcal A}$ if and only if $C$ is a cut in $Q(G)$ with the same capacity. \end{theorem} For the set of all mincuts for all vital edges of $G$, the following theorem immediately follows from Theorem \ref{thm : quotient graph for cuts}. \begin{theorem} For a directed weighted graph $G=(V,E)$ on $m=|E|$ edges with a designated source vertex $s$ and a designated sink vertex $t$, there exists an ${\mathcal O}(m)$ space quotient graph $Q_{vit}(G)$ that preserves all mincuts for each vital edge $e$ in $G$ such that $C$ is a mincut for $e$ in $G$ if and only if $C$ is a mincut for $e$ in $Q_{vit}(G)$. \end{theorem}

 Let $E_{min}$ be the set of all edges that contribute to an $(s,t)$-mincut.
-It is shown in \cite{10.1145/3623271} that a compact structure (alternative to ${\mathcal D}_{PQ}(G)$ in \cite{DBLP:journals/mp/PicardQ80}) for all mincuts for all edges from $E_{min}$ can be designed as follows.\\
+It is shown in \cite{baswana2023minimum+} that a compact structure (alternative to ${\mathcal D}_{PQ}(G)$ in \cite{DBLP:journals/mp/PicardQ80}) for all mincuts for all edges from $E_{min}$ can be designed as follows.\\